Advantages and Disadvantages of Group Disability Income Insurance

 Eventually it becomes clear that it would have been in everyone's best interest to go their separate ways.
 But that's hard to do when the cause of underperformance is medical in nature, because terminating sick employees just as they're about to lose their house is bad juju and invites litigation.

 To get out of this jam, employers have disability insurance.
-Disability insurance is a third option, offering the business a way to get sick employees off the payroll without firing them.
+From the standpoint of the business, the most important reason to have disability insurance is to get unhealthy, underperforming employees off the payroll without firing them.

 Advantages of Group Disability Insurance